wazo-platform/wazo-doc/source/high_availability/high_availability.rst

   The services won't be restarted after an upgrade or restart.
 * xivo-check-master-status <master_ip> is used to check the status of the master and enable or disable services accordingly.
+* xivo-sync is used to sync directories from master to slave.

 Limitations